Making connections

 When you ask us about disability supports, we will connect you with an NDIS partner – either a local area coordinator or early childhood partner, depending on your age.

-NDIS local area coordinators and early childhood partners external website can help all people with disability, including NDIS participants, to find the supports they need to be more independent and do more of the things they enjoy.
+NDIS local area coordinators and early childhood partners external website can help people with disability, including NDIS participants, to find the supports they need to be more independent and do more of the things they enjoy.

 Your NDIS partner will help you connect with supports in your community even if you are not eligible for the NDIS.
 We can help you make the most of community and mainstream services in your area.